amisol banner

 First stop is San José

-Most arrive in San José and spend a few days here recovering from their jet lag.
-Use the time to explore the Gold Museum and the National Museum with the pre-Columbian artefacts in the center to get a little insight into Costa Rican culture.
+Most arrive in the capital San José and spend a few days here to recover from their jet lag.
+Use the time to explore the Gold Museum and the National Museum with the pre-Columbian artifacts in the center to get a little insight into Costa Rican culture.

 I would recommend staying in the Escalante area - especially if you are one foodieBut having said that, San José is not very fascinating.
 Off to reggae and beach country on the east coast.